 Executive Non-Executive Independent Director

-Role A Director's Office is one of Same Same
+s Role A Director's Office is one of trust and confidence.
+A Same Same

-trust and confidence.
-A

 Director should act in the

 best interest of the

+Company in a manner

+characterized by

+transparency, accountability,

-Company in a manner characterized by transparency, accountability, and fairness.
-He should also exercise leadership, prudence, and integrity in directing the Company towards sustained progress.
+and fairness.
+He should also

+exercise leadership,

+prudence, and integrity in

+directing the Company

+towards sustained progress.

-A Director should observe the following norms of conduct:
+A Director should observe

+the following norms of

-1. Conduct fair business transactions with the Company, and ensure that his personal interest does not conflict with the interests of the Company.
-The basic principle to be observed is that a director should not use his position to profit or gain some benefit or advantage for himself and/or related interests.
-He should avoid situations that may compromise his impartiality.
-If an actual or potential conflict of interest may arise on the part of a director, he should fully and immediately disclose it and should not participate in the decision-making process.
-A director who has continuing conflict material interest should seriously consider resigning from his position.
-A conflict of interest shall be considered material if the director's personal or business interest is antagonistic to that of the Company, or stands to acquire or gain financial advantage at the expense of the
+conduct:

+1. Conduct fair business

+transactions with the

+Company, and ensure

+that his personal

+interest does not

+conflict with the

+interests of the

 Company.

-- 2. Devote the time and attention necessary to properly and effectively perform his duties and responsibilities. director should devote sufficient time familiarize himself with Company's business.
-He should be constantly aware of and knowledgeable with the Company's operations to enable him meaningfully contribute to the Board's work.
-He should attend and actively participate in Board and committee meetings, review meeting materials and, called for, ask questions or seek explanation. - 3.
-Act judiciously.
-Before deciding on any matter brought before the Board, a director should carefully evaluate the issues and, if necessary, make inquiries and request clarification. - 4.
-Exercise independent judgment.
-A director should view each problem or situation objectively. lf disagreement with other Directors arises. should carefully evaluate and explain his position.
-He should not be afraid to take an unpopular position.
-Corollary, he should support plans and ideas that he thinks beneficial to the Company.

-T T
+The basic

+principle to be observed

+is that a director should

+not use his position to

+profit or gain some

+benefit or advantage for

+himself and/or his

+related interests.
+He

+should avoid situations

+that may compromise

+his impartiality.
+If an

+actual or potential

+conflict of interest may

+arise on the part of a

+director, he should fully

+-

+and immediately disclose it and should

+not participate in the

+decision-making process.
+A director who

+-

+has a continuing material conflict of

+interest should seriously

+consider resigning from

+his position.
+A conflict

+of interest shall be

+considered material if

+the director's personal

+or business interest is

+antagonistic to that of

+the Company, or stands

+to acquire or gain

+financial advantage at

+the expense of the

+ons Land Corporation 2014 Annual Corpora ate Governance Report as of

+Company.

+2. Devote the time and attention necessary to

+properly and effectively

+perform his duties and responsibilities.
+A

+director should devote

+sufficient time to

+familiarize himself with

+the Company's

+business.
+He should be

+constantly aware of and

+knowledgeable with the Company's operations

+to enable him to

+meaningfully contribute

+to the Board's work.
+He

+should attend and

+actively participate in Board and committee

+meetings, review

+meeting materials and,

+if called for, ask

+questions or seek

+explanation.

+3. Act judiciously.
+Before

+deciding on any matter

+brought before the Board, a director should

+carefully evaluate the

+issues and, if necessary,

+make inquiries and

+request clarification.

+4. Exercise independent

+judgment.
+A director

+should view each

+problem or situation objectively.
+If a

+disagreement with

+other Directors arises,

+he should carefully

+evaluate and explain his

+position.
+He should not

+be afraid to take an unpopular position.

+Corollary, he should

+support plans and ideas

+that he thinks are

+beneficial to the

+Company.

+L lleve e mucht 1

 5. Have a working

 knowledge of the

 statutory and

 regulatory

 requirements that

 affect the Company,

 including its articles of x

 incorporation and By-

 Laws, the rules and

 regulations of the

 Commission and, where

 applicable, the

 requirements of

 relevant regulatory

 agencies.
 A director

 should also keep

 abreast with industry

 developments and

 business trends in order

 to promote the

 Company's

 competitiveness.

+competitiveness.

 6. Observe confidentiality.

 A director should keep

 secure and confidential

-all non-public

-information he may
+'

 acquire or learn by

 reason of his position as

 director.
 He should not

 reveal confidential

 information to

 unauthorized persons

 without the authority of

 the Board.

 7. Have a working

 knowledge of the

 Company's control

 systems.
 A director

 shall ensure the

 continuing soundness,

 effectiveness, and

 adequacy of the

 Company's control

 environment.
-6 1 C 1

 Accountabilities See above See above See above

 Deliverables 1.
 Exercise the powers of the Exercise the powers of 1.
 Exercise the powers

 Board of Directors as stated the Board of Directors of the Board of

 in the By-Laws. as stated in the By-Laws Directors as stated in

 2. Execute and approve all the By-Laws

 resolutions and minutes of 2.
 Submit, at the time of

+2. Submit, at the time of